left-TTC/web3-domain-registrar/README.md

 ### 1. Refferer
 Every usr will set a refereer
-> We plan to distribute 90% of the profits to the refferrers in the next three levels (only create).
+> We plan to distribute 90% of the profits to the referrers in the next three levels (only create).
 #### Specific profit sharing ratio
-> In this case, we assume that the buyer's name is A, and A's refferrer is B, B's refferrer is C, C's is D
+> In this case, we assume that the buyer's name is A, and A's referrer is B, B's referrer is C, C's is D

 ##### Initial domain name creation
 |Name|Expenditure|Income|Responsibility|